ehwest/mdn_qms/source/Quality_Manual/QM-0001_Quality_Manual.md

 the benefits of certain operating software applications, but do not maintain, carry, own, or lease  any particular part of any server, and/or database system necessary to deliver features and functions of the product.

+It should be noted that in each of these cases, the products are not a complete solution.
+A complete solution requires the subscriber/customer to provide their own reliable Internet Network arrangement.
+We do not define "Current Good Manufacturing Practices" to our products.

 Subscribers are required to provide their own internet (cloud) access arrangements to access the cloud based applications.